William Tyrone Guthrie

-Guthrie was a great-grandson of the 19th century Irish actor Tyrone Power.
-His grandmother Martha was daughter of Dr. John Moorhead of Annaghmakerrig House, County Monaghan.
-He was also a cousin of the Hollywood actor Tyrone Power.
+Guthrie was a great-grandson of the 19th century Irish actor Tyrone Power, and was a also cousin of the Hollywood actor by the same name; Tyrone Power.
+Guthrie’s grandmother Martha was daughter of Dr. John Moorhead.

-After receiving a degree in history at Oxford, where he was active in student theatre, and worked for a season at the newly-established Oxford Playhouse, Guthrie joined the BBC and began to produce plays for radio where he became one of the first writers to create plays designed for radio performance.
+Guthrie received a degree in history at Oxford in 1923, where he was active in student theatre.
+Upon leaving college he worked for a season at the newly-established Oxford Playhouse and then joined the BBC where he began to produce plays for radio, becoming one of the first writers to create plays designed for radio performance.

 From 1936–1945 he was director of the Shakespeare Repertory Company and in the 1940s he began to direct operas to critical acclaim.
 Intrigued with the idea of starting a Shakespeare theatre in a remote Canadian location, in Stratford, Ontario he enlisted Alec Guinness to star in the inaugural production of Richard III.
 He remained as Artistic Director for three seasons, and his work at Stratford had a strong influence in the development of Canadian theatre.
 In 1963, he founded the Guthrie Theater in Minneapolis Minnesota.

-Peter Hall wrote of Guthrie that "Among the great originators in British Theatre...Guthrie was a towering figure in every sense.
+Fellow Theatre Director Peter Hall wrote of Guthrie that "Among the great originators in British Theatre...Guthrie was a towering figure in every sense.
 He blazed a trail for the subsidised theatre of the sixties.
-He showed how to run a company and administer a theatre.
-And he was a brilliant and at times great director..."
+He showed how to run a company and administer a theatre and he was a brilliant and at times great director..."